prathameshnium/prathameshnium/README.md

         </a>
       </h3>
       <p>My flagship project, <b>PICA</b> (Python-based Instrument Control and Automation), is a modular, open-source software suite designed to automate advanced transport measurements for electronic devices and chemical samples.
 It serves as a robust software platform that enables advanced high‑precision characterisation of materials.</p>
+      <p>I am excited to announce the release of PICA v1.0.0!
+This is the first stable release of the software and includes many new features and bug fixes.
+You can download the latest release from the <a href="https://github.com/prathameshnium/PICA-Python-Instrument-Control-and-Automation/releases/tag/v1.0.0">GitHub releases page</a>.</p>
       <div>
         <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="Python"/>
         <img src="https://img.shields.io/badge/Tkinter-2C5985?style=for-the-badge&logo=python&logoColor=white" alt="Tkinter"/>